conan-io/docs/reference/commands/misc/user.rst

       -s, --skip-auth       Skips the authentication with the server if there are local stored credentials.
 It doesn't check if the current credentials are valid or not

+After a successful login the auth token is stored in the local database (see :ref:`env_vars_conan_login_encryption_key` to add a basic level of security).

 **Examples**: